You want smart political talk without the meltdowns?

 Well, last night, well, I checked with you, and then I saw your tweet, and then I retweeted your passport.

-I went on the I went back later and I looked at what some of the comments were.
+And then all of these news people, I went back later and I looked at what some of the comments were.

-Well, the passport's not open, Hannity, and you're and I'm like, okay, but it's been confirmed by Michael Cohn, and I've known him for years, and I happen to know where you are.
+And I'm like, okay, but it's been confirmed by Michael Cohn, and I've known him for years.

-Yes, we went over the date.
+Because we went over the date.

-Because your son is a top recruit in major league baseball.
+Because your son is a top recruit in Major League Baseball.

 He's a pitcher.